Stop Losing $18K–$25K Yearly to the Wrong Clients: Client Mix Audit for $70K–$100K Operators

 New state:

-Hours: 102 hours weekly (down from 48, freed 90 hours monthly from cuts, added 12 for new clients)
+Hours: 114 hours monthly (down from 192, freed 90 hours monthly from cuts, added 12 for new clients)

 Effective rate: $99K ÷ 114 hours = $868/hour

-The math: Cutting low-ROI clients and replacing them with high-value clients increased revenue by $120K annually while reducing hours by 78 monthly.
+Cutting low-ROI clients and replacing them with high-value clients increased revenue by $120K annually while reducing hours by 78 each month.

-That’s the hidden cost.
-Low-value clients don’t just generate less revenue—they block capacity for high-value clients.
-The opportunity cost compounds monthly.
+That’s the hidden cost at work: low-value clients don’t just generate less revenue, they block capacity for high-value clients, and that opportunity cost compounds every month.

 Aisha’s pattern repeats at every revenue stage.
-Founders optimize for client count instead of client value.
-That creates a portfolio of low-ROI relationships that cap revenue and burn time.
+Founders optimize for client count instead of client value and end up with a portfolio of low-ROI relationships that cap revenue and burn time.

-At $50K-$75K: Founders take every client to hit revenue targets.
-No filtering.
-Client portfolio fills with $2K-$3K clients who need $6K-$8K worth of work.
+At $50K–$75K: Founders take every client to hit revenue targets with no filtering, so the client portfolio fills with $2K–$3K clients who need $6K–$8K worth of work.

-At $100K-$125K: Founders avoid cutting clients because “they’ve been loyal.”
-Loyalty doesn’t pay overhead.
-30% of clients generate 10% of profit while consuming 40% of the time.
+At $100K–$125K: Founders avoid cutting clients because “they’ve been loyal,” but loyalty doesn’t pay overhead and 30% of clients generate 10% of profit while consuming 40% of the time.

-At $125K+: Founders hit capacity ceiling.
-Can’t take new clients.
-Can’t grow revenue.
-Trapped serving low-value clients because “we can’t afford to lose the revenue.”
+At $125K+: Founders hit a capacity ceiling, can’t take new clients, can’t grow revenue, and stay trapped serving low-value clients because “we can’t afford to lose the revenue.”

-The pattern: valuing revenue over ROI.
-The cost: $18K-$66K annually per founder in opportunity cost.
+The cost is concrete: $18K–$66K annually per founder in opportunity cost.

 Most founders never run the full-cost analysis.
-They know some clients are “harder” than others, but they don’t quantify the gap.
-Without numbers, they can’t make cut decisions confidently.
+They know some clients are “harder” than others, but they don’t quantify the gap, and without numbers they can’t make cut decisions confidently.

-The full-cost protocol fixes this.
-It shows exact hourly rate per client, reveals net-negative relationships, and calculates replacement ROI before you cut anyone.
+The full-cost protocol fixes this by showing the exact hourly rate per client, revealing net-negative relationships, and calculating replacement ROI before you cut anyone.

 At $50K-$75K/month:

-Where it shows: Client B asks for “just one more revision” on every project.
-Client B Slack messages 15-20 times weekly.
-Client B needs hand-holding on every decision.
+Client B asks for “just one more revision” on every project

 At $75K-$100K/month: